The Social Context of Health and Illness is a 2nd MB examination, which students must pass before they proceed to Clinical School.

 Social Context of Health and Illness

-The six lectures will be given by Dr Simon Cohn, Senior Lecturer in the Department of Public Health and Primary Care.
-Detailed lecture outlines, topics for supervisions and suggested reading are available via CamTools (https:camtools.cam.ac.uk, course abbreviation 'Health and Illness').
+The Course Organiser is Dr Shirlene Badger in the Institute of Public Health.
+Detailed lecture outlines, topics for supervisions and suggested reading are available on the.
 Please ensure you have your Raven password to access this resource.

-All lectures will be at 12 o'clock in the Babbage Theatre.
+All lectures will start at 12:15 in the Lady Mitchell Hall.

 The seminar-style supervisions will be led by a number of supervisors in small groups on Thursday afternoons.